orochi-network/zkDatabase/specs/docs/distributed-storage-engine/storage-engine.md

 #### Metadata

 The medata file is holding a mapping of data's poseidon hash to its `CID` that allowed us to retrieve the data from ipfs.
 It's also use to reconstruct the merkle tree.
+Metada is stored on IPFS and we also make a copy at local file system.

 #### BSON Document